-Ribboning the coastline for 25 kilometres, the waves at Crescent Head are perfect for both beginners and professional longboard riders.
-Located just north of Port Macquarie, there are four ‘perfect right-hand point breaks’ bringing in miracle rides of up to 200 metres; and due to this, news of this specific point break has spread across the world with some of the best surfing movies being filmed here – including Hang Ten (2001).
+Ribboning the coastline for 25km (15.5mi), the waves at Crescent Head are perfect for both beginners and professional longboard riders.
+Located just north of Port Macquarie, there are four ‘perfect right-hand point breaks’ bringing in miracle rides of up to 200m (650ft); due to this, news of this specific point break has spread across the world, with some of the best surfing movies being filmed here – including Hang Ten (2001).

-One of the many favourites among surfers are the Northern Beaches of Sydney, stretching 20 kilometres along the coastline, from Manly Beach to Palm Beach.
-If you’re not sure where you should start, enjoy a surf along the iconic beach of North Narrabeen; and although the waters here can become quite busy, this beach extends across 3 kilometres.
+One of the many favourites among surfers are the Northern Beaches of Sydney, stretching 20km (7.5mi) along the coastline, from Manly Beach to Palm Beach.
+If you’re not sure where you should start, enjoy a surf along the iconic beach of North Narrabeen; although the waters here can become quite busy, this beach extends across 3km (1.9mi).
 However, for the professional big wave riders, a trip to Long Reef Bommie is a must.

-One of Australia’s most famous beaches, Byron Bay, invites you to explore its abundance of beaches, and some of the best waves for board riders to ride.
-However, if you head to The Pass, located at the end of Clarkes Beach, this is one of the best surf spots along this strip – although you will find this area is often packed with surfers.
-After a day of surfing head up to the lookout for a spectacular view of the entire bay.
+One of Australia’s most famous beaches, Byron Bay invites you to explore its abundance of beaches and some of the best waves for board riders to ride.
+The Pass, located at the end of Clarkes Beach, is one of the best surf spots along this strip – although you will find this area is often packed with surfers.
+After a day of surfing, head up to the lookout for a spectacular view of the entire bay.

-With some of the world’s most sought-after longboard breaks that will not only invite you to enjoy rolling waves, but are some of the most photogenic breaks as well.
-Whether you’re a beginner looking for an ideal swell, or a pro rider wanting to catch a genuine 200 metre ride, there are many breaks along Noosa Heads.
+With some of the world’s most sought-after longboard breaks inviting you to enjoy rolling waves, Noosa Heads offers some of the most photogenic breaks as well.
+Whether you’re a beginner looking for an ideal swell or a pro rider wanting to catch a genuine 200m ride, there are many breaks along Noosa Heads.
 Catering to all or set abilities, the beaches here are some of Australia’s best surf spots in tranquil waters.

-Immerse yourself into a true beach atmosphere – surrounded by surfers (whether longboard or kite surfers), swimmers and sunbathers – in the internationally renowned surfing destination of Prevelly Bay.
-Although there are many breaks along Margaret River, this bay is at the heart of surfing, with swells producing spins of up to six metres, and is without a doubt no place for beginners.
+Immerse yourself in a true beach atmosphere – surrounded by surfers (whether longboard or kitesurfers), swimmers and sunbathers – in the internationally renowned surfing destination of Prevelly Bay.
+Although there are many breaks along Margaret River, this bay is at the heart of surfing; and with swells producing spins of up to 6m (20ft), this is without a doubt no place for beginners.
 Attracting big names from across the world to compete at the Drug Aware Margaret River Pro here, this is one of the very few places where surfers will wear helmets in Australia.

 Part of the New South Wales’ coastline that has miraculously remained undeveloped, the waves along Treachery Beach at Seal Rocks generate some of the best waves in the southerly swell.
 Whether you are a true ‘soul surfer’ or simply looking for the experience, this is a truly unique experience away from the hustle and bustle of civilisation.

-Historically, and spiritually, the home of all Australian surfing, with the country’s oldest and most prestigious event in the surfing world – today known as Rip Curl Pro – has occurred here since 1962.
-Not only is Bells Beach, near Torquay, an iconic Victorian beach, but the powerful swells offer outstanding surf rising up to, and over, five metres against the red clay cliffs.
+Historically and spiritually the home of all Australian surfing, Bells Beach has held the country’s oldest and most prestigious event in the surfing world – today known as Rip Curl Pro – since 1962.
+Located near Torquay, Bells Beach is not only an iconic Victorian beach, but the powerful swells also offer outstanding surf rising up to and over 5m (16ft) against the red clay cliffs.
 Whether you go to surf or just to watch, a visit to Bells Beach is highly recommended.